What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 When the world turns upside down, people look for something to ground them again.

-And sometimes that answer is surprisingly close at hand.
+And sometimes, that answer is surprisingly close.

+A patch of earth.
 A few plants.

 And the simple experience that life grows.
 And takes care of itself.